naoTimesdev/ndiscord.py/docs/api.rst

     .. attribute:: description

-        The description of a sticker being changed.
+        The description of a sticker or guild events being changed.

-        See also :attr:`GuildSticker.description`
+        See also :attr:`GuildSticker.description` and :attr:`GuildScheduledEvent.description`.

         :type: :class:`str`